You have no items in your shopping cart

 Here are a few of the staff that work behind the scenes.
 You might also see them when you visit our store.
 They are a collection of motivated individuals each with unique traits and talents.

-As the years passed, the next generation of adventure seeking individuals came for the price of the inventory hanging on the walls.
+The store passed onto the next generation of adventure seeking individuals who came for the price of the inventory hanging on the walls.
 Climb On had become a community icon where friendships started, adventures were planned and inspiration was sought.
 The business relied on the expertise of the like-minded individuals who worked there, as well as the healthy and motivated individuals who climbed together, shared stoke and enjoyed a low-stress workplace.
 The people were as gritty and unpolished as the logo hanging above the door, and the positive, fun and stoked vibe remained constant.

 Equality grew in the blossoming Squamish climbing scene and word spread, as did the shop's selection of gear until every corner of the tiny store was consumed.
 The process of buying technical gear relied heavily on the expertise of the staff and their knowledge of how equipment shapes experiences in the mountains.